jsanch2s/uca_deformation_sensing/README.md

 Follow these instructions to see how to install, use and test the contents of this repository.

 ## Requirements
-The project has been developed and tested under Ubuntu 14.04 and Ubunt 16.04.
+The project has been developed and tested under Ubuntu 14.04 and Ubuntu 16.04.
 It uses the following
 dependencies:

 * [ROS](http://wiki.ros.org/ROS/Installation) (Tested under Indigo and Kinetic)